 The first fund raising event was the Pancake Evening on 4th March which raised £226.

-The next events were "To Jerusalem" which raised £1305, Countdown in Reading which raised £225 and the Spring Fair on 10th May also raised over £1300.
+The next events were the Woodley-wide production of "To Jerusalem" which raised £1305, Countdown in Reading which raised £225 and the Spring Fair on 10th May also raised over £1300.

 £3500 was presented to Ken and June Brazier, representatives from Mercy Ships, at our World Church Day service on 18th May.
 The service was followed by a lunch talk on the subject.